systemcatch/eiapy/README.md

 ```

-## TODO list

-- Implement Relation
-- Finish other methods
-- Clean up main
-- Docs on how to use code, api key, examples
-- Notes on api behaviour (part done)
-- Make a pip package, maybe use pipenv
-- Define python versions supported.
-3.5/3.6+?
-- Version numbering system
-- Make code more DRY

 ## Notes on API behaviour
 - When providing invalid time limits for a series data request data=[] is returned.
 - For data requests num & start cannot be used together but num & end can.